alessandro-ancona/Ethical-Hacking-Reporitory/Web-Hacking.md

 - Finally, set the PHP bind shell as payload: `set PAYLOAD php/bind_php` and set for LHOST and LPORT of the attacker machine.

-If configured properly, a direct shell will open up.
+If configured properly, a direct shell will pop up.

 # SSRF